PDGGK/LLM-Research-Internship-2025/Internship_Log_Week1_Dec2_to_Dec11.md

 ---

-### Dec 11 (Wed) | Helping Colleague Debug AI-Generated Code
+### Dec 11 (Wed) | Deeper Understanding of LinkAlign & Helping Colleague Debug

 **Tasks**
-- Continued LinkAlign tuning work
+- Continued testing LinkAlign, gaining deeper understanding of its core mechanism
 - Helped colleague debug a voice dialogue project's human-agent handoff feature

+**True Understanding of LinkAlign**

+Today while continuing to test LinkAlign, I discovered that I hadn't truly understood what it was doing.
+I previously thought its operation involved two LLMs conversing with each other to derive the optimal SQL.
+That's completely wrong—it actually uses its own vector retriever for Schema Linking, then hands off to the LLM for SQL generation.
+I was stunned.
+It's my fault for not truly understanding the paper.

+I used AI to help me read the paper, but Gemini 1.5 Pro might have higher hallucination rates and misled me about the paper's core mechanism.
+Reflecting on this: facing such professional, lengthy papers, if I don't rely on AI at all, research speed would be very slow; but if I don't thoroughly understand the problem before starting implementation, I'll end up spending even more time on corrections later.
+It's a dilemma.

+Going forward, I need to study each paper's specific operations more carefully, not just look at the general architecture.
+Continue trying more test data.

 **Additional Task**

-Yesterday, a colleague in the same office asked for help with a problem.
+A colleague in the same office asked for help with a problem.
 Their project does sentiment recognition in voice dialogues—when negative emotions are detected, it automatically routes to human customer service.
 The project was entirely AI-written, but the human-agent handoff feature wasn't working properly.

 I used AI to analyze the code step by step, write tests, and locate the problem.
 Finally discovered it was a JavaScript scope issue—a variable wasn't correctly binding `this` in a callback function.